Resinchem/Ultimate-Bedside-Lamp/docs/concepts.md

 To successfully install and configure this firmware, it is important to understand the underlying system design and the specific terminology used throughout this documentation.

-> ### 🌐 Connectivity & Privacy
-> This system is designed to be **fully functional on a local Wi-Fi network**.
+**🌐 Connectivity & Privacy:** This system is designed to be **fully functional on a local Wi-Fi network**.
 While it supports integrations like Home Assistant, Open Weather Map, and NTP time-syncing, these are strictly **optional**.
 An active internet connection is not required for core operations.
 {: .note }

 ---